toyamagu-2021/terraform-argocd-kustomization/README.md

 ## Description

 - Install ArgoCD to one's cluster by [kbst/terraform-provider-kustomization](https://github.com/kbst/terraform-provider-kustomization)
-- By design of the provider, *THIS MODULE CANNOT DEPENDS ON ANY TERRAFORM RESOURCE*
+- By design of the provider, *THIS MODULE COULD NOT DEPEND ON ANY TERRAFORM RESOURCE*

 ## USAGE